lukerm/find-tune/readme.md

 come up against.
 I've used a selection of sounds from the [ontology](https://github.com/audioset/ontology/blob/master/ontology.json) created by Google's [AudioSet team](https://ai.google/research/pubs/pub45857) to create our own mini corpus of negative examples for this binary classification problem.
-The sound categories I used are stored in the file `data/non-target_categories.txt`, which is used in data creation process.
+The sound categories I used are stored in the file `data/non-target_categories.txt`, which is used in the data creation process.

 I use a neural-network based architecture to solve this problem, in particular the "VGGish" network for sound classification (approx.
 600 categories) as a warm start, before fine-tuning to this task.
 (The unusual name takes inspiration from the network architecture designed by the Visual Geometry Group (VGG) of the University of Oxford for their solution to the ImageNet Challenge (computer vision) in 2014.)
-Google have developed the tools for the pre-processing of sound as well as a TensorFlow model, so [their project](https://github.com/tensorflow/models/tree/master/research/audioset) is a dependency of this one.
+Google have developed the tools for the pre-processing of sound as well as a TensorFlow model of VGGish, so [their project](https://github.com/tensorflow/models/tree/master/research/audioset) is a dependency of this one.
 Necessarily, I have had to derive my own model from theirs which is available to download (see "Installation guide" below).